 Pedestrian accidents are a massive concern in South Africa due to poor infrastructure and excessively bad driving habits, but there are some things you can do to avoid these or at least minimise damage.

 According to the Road Traffic Management Corporation (RTMC), the number of fatalities on South African roads decreased by 10.3% in 2020, compared to the previous years.
-Transport Minister Fikile Mbalula reported there were 16% more deaths during the festive period than in 2017.
-That is a massive increase and, according to the RTMC’s annual report, pedestrians account for 38.4% of all road fatalities, whilst vehicle passengers account for 32.7% and drivers for 25.6%.
+Transport Minister Fikile Mbalula reported there were 7% less deaths during the 2020 festive period than in 2019.
+This is a notable decrease and, according to the RTMC’s annual report, pedestrians account for 37.6% of all road fatalities, whilst vehicle passengers account for 34.5%, drivers for 26.9%, and cyclists for 1%.

 When you look at the stats, it’s clear that local road conditions are in poor shape, but infrastructure and unroadworthy vehicles are responsible for only a small portion of the death toll on local roads.
 Data collected by the RTMC indicates that 80% of all fatal accidents are caused by human error – which means they can’t be blamed on external factors – we’re responsible.

-Accounting for nearly 40% of road fatalities, it’s clear that pedestrian accidents are a major concern on our roads.
+Accounting for 37.6% of road fatalities, it’s clear that pedestrian accidents are a major concern on our roads.
 Many factors are to blame, ranging from poor infrastructure (pedestrian crossings are sparse), poor law enforcement (not enough is done to discourage pedestrians from illegally crossing highways), generally poor driving skills (many drivers don’t slow down or stop at pedestrian crossings), and alcohol consumption (drivers and pedestrians).

 Most of us know that many of the intrinsic problems are not going to be solved quickly, and it’s up to drivers and pedestrians to be as vigilant as possible to avoid such accidents.